Algorithmic Operations: Lessons from Bandit Algorithms

 A typical disconnect is between the data used for model development and the data it encounters in production.
 Data scientists often build models using static, personally-curated datasets (as in steps 1 and 2) that are readily available in development environments.
 However, once deployed, these models receive data from pipelines built by data engineers and often with different definitions, transformations, and latency.

-A common culprit, but actually an orthogonal issue, is the difference between batch and streaming data pipelines, which process data at different cadences and with varying levels of granularity.
+A common culprit, but technically an orthogonal issue, is the difference between batch and streaming data pipelines, which process data at different cadences and with varying levels of granularity.
 In a batch pipeline, data is processed at regular intervals, allowing for heavier transformations and joins.
 In contrast, streaming pipelines handle real-time data with lower latency and may lack the same compute budget.

 Contributors will normally check for these differences, but those checks are not guarantees.
 Data scientists and engineers may verbally agree they are equivalently transforming the same upstream data, but this is an unreliable process that must be repeated on every model deployment, slowing DELL cycles and blocking feedback.